 Jeeps are filled up with Mopar 68218890AB 5W20 Engine Oil

-This is regular oil and the exact same oil found in your engine when you purchased it from the dealership.
+This is regular oil and the same oil found in your engine when you purchased it from the dealership.
 If you were to have your Jeep serviced at the dealership they would use this oil.

 The factory service manual recommends an oil change every 3000 miles.